theCrius/ut4hub/README.md

 These folders *can be anywhere and named anything*, as long as they map to `/config`, `/paks`, and `/rules` in the volumes section of the docker-compose.yml file

 ### /config

+If you want to connect to a master server, you'll need to add a file with the additional configuration in `/config` and specify the full path+name in the `docker-compose.yml` file.
+Use the `/config/masterserver.ini.sample` as a guide.

 This directory should contain a file named `redirect.ini`.
 The file should contain `RedirectReferences` for whatever redirect server you're using.
 Example:

 ```